manuelgug/Shitty_Contigs/README.md

 ## Inputs

-For the correct usage of Shitty_Contigs.sh, you need:
+For the correct usage of Shitty Contigs, you need:
 1) A genomic assembly with a .fasta extension on its file name (e.g. *Streptomyces_contam-Pseudomonas.fasta*)
 2) A blast results file of the contigs against a reference database[*] with the same name as the assembly file plus a .blast extension (e.g. *Streptomyces_contam-Pseudomonas.fasta.blast*).